 The earnings numbers of a company should be examined from various different angles.
 Three of these angles are stability in the trend of earnings, earnings persistence, and earnings acceleration.
 To evaluate stability, the stock has to pass the following four criteria.

 The first of these criteria is that the current EPS be positive.
 APOG's EPS ($0.47) pass this test.

 QUARTERLY EARNINGS ONE YEAR AGO: [PASS]

 The EPS for the quarter one year ago must be positive.
 APOG's EPS for this quarter last year ($0.27) pass this test.

 POSITIVE EARNINGS GROWTH RATE FOR CURRENT QUARTER: [PASS]

 Compare the earnings growth rate of the previous three quarters with long-term EPS growth rate.
 Earnings growth in the previous 3 quarters should be at least half of the long-term EPS growth rate.
-Half of the long-term EPS growth rate for APOG is -2.97%.
-This should be less than the growth rates for the 3 previous quarters, which are 80.00%, 50.00%, and 171.43%.
-APOG passes this test, which means that it has good, reasonably steady earnings.
+Half of the long-term EPS growth rate for APOG is 30.85%.
+This should be less than the growth rates for the 3 previous quarters which are 50.00%, 171.43% and -130.30%.
+APOG does not pass this test, which means that it does not have good, reasonably steady earnings.